New Sensations

 New Sensations is the thirteenth solo studio album by American rock musician Lou Reed, released in April 1984 by RCA Records.
 John Jansen and Reed produced the album.
 New Sensations peaked at No. 56 on the U.S. Billboard 200 and at No. 92 on the UK Albums Chart.
-This marked the first time that Reed charted within the US Top 100 since 1978's Street Hassle, and the first time that Reed had charted in the UK altogether since 1976's Coney Island Baby.
+This marked the first time that Reed charted within the US Top 100 since his eighth solo studio album Street Hassle (1978), and the first time that Reed had charted in the UK since his sixth solo studio album Coney Island Baby (1976).
 Three singles were released from the album: "I Love You, Suzanne", "My Red Joystick" and "High in the City", with "I Love You, Suzanne" being the only single to chart, peaking at No. 78 on the UK Singles Chart.
 The music video for "I Love You, Suzanne" did, however, receive light rotation on MTV.

 "Open Invitation", an unreleased song from the album's recording sessions in late 1983, was released online in March 2023.

 Robert Quine's involvement

 Guitarist Robert Quine, who had played on Reed's previous two studio albums, The Blue Mask (1982) and Legendary Hearts (1983), had had a falling-out with Reed during the recording sessions, so Reed opted to play most of the guitar parts on the album himself, with the exceptions being "My Red Joystick" and "My Friend George", which feature Fernando Saunders providing rhythm guitar.
-Years after the album's release, Fernando Saunders claimed that one of the issues during recording was that Robert Quine had personally composed the "guitar riff" for "I Love You, Suzanne" in the studio while the band was rehearsing.
+Years after the album's release, Saunders claimed that one of the issues during recording was that Quine had composed the "guitar riff" for "I Love You, Suzanne" in the studio while the band was rehearsing.
 Upon hearing Quine's riff, Reed had written the lyrics to the song, but he had failed to give Quine a co-writing credit for the song in the album credits, thus cutting Quine out of royalties which added further strain to their relationship.
 Despite their falling out, Quine later joined Reed for the world tour in support of the album.